Joll59/git-wipeout/README.md

 #### API Access

 To access the Github API, you will need to create an access token [here](https://github.com/settings/tokens).
 In the scripts folder, create a new file named `key.js`.
-In this file create a constant representing the base url for the API calls: `const BASEURL = "https://api.github.com"`.
-Also create a const TOKEN equal to your token string.
+In this file add `const TOKEN = "your_github_token"`, making sure to substitute your own token in for the underscored text.
+This file is gitignored, so you won't be able to accidentally push your token to Github.

+#### Set-Up

+Set your Github username equal to the const USERNAME defined at the top of index.js.
+The CLASSNAMES const at the top of index.js contains an array of common demarcations Flatiron labs contain in the titles.
+Add any others which apply to your labs.
+If you were in the 040317 class, your labs will probably end in "web-040317", so add that to the array.
+This will filter our search so we can make sure we are only removing forked labs.

 #### Running the Script

-You can clone this repo, open up `index.html` in the browser and then run the commands in the developer's console. `gitRun` is the function which runs all the other functions.
-It takes an argument of the name of the Flatiron class.
-For example I was class 0916, so most of my repos ended in "web-0916" since the labs are deployed separately to each class.
-Passing "web-0916" to `gitRun` initiates a search for repos owned by the owner of the Github token (me) which contain the string "web-0916" in the repo name.
+Clone this repo, cd into its directory, run `npm install`, open up `index.html` in the browser and then run the commands in the developer's console. `gitRun()` (no arguments) is the function which runs all the other functions.
+It initiates a search for all repos owned by the owner of the Github token which contain any of the strings from CLASSNAMES in the repo name.
 A separate delete request is then sent for each of these repos.

-The API call is currently set to return 100 repositories at a time (before the filtering by name step).
-You may have to run the script a few times to remove all Flatiron labs.
+The API call returns a max of 100 repositories at a time (before the filtering step). `gitRun` will execute the API call 5 times which should be more than enough to remove all the Flatiron labs (~350).